eComputerTips is reader-supported. When you buy through links on our site, we may earn a small commission without any additional cost to you.

-What is heat sink in computer?
+What is heat sink?
 Keeping both yourself and your PC cool at times of work pressure is one of the matters of urgent importance.

 While the first one is relatively complicated, the next isn’t so much as air cooling at least comes cheap today and is also easy to install.